Lenoxo/Mokepon-project/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Navigate to the project directory: `cd Mokepon-project/mokepon`
-3. Open your terminal and execute: `node index.js`.
+3. Open your terminal and execute: `npm install`.
+4. After installing dependencies, run: `node index.js`.
-4. Now, you can use Mokepon within your local network devices, remember to edit ip addresses within `Mokepon-project/mokepon/js/codigoMokepon.js`
+5. Now, you can use Mokepon within your local network devices, remember to edit ip addresses within `Mokepon-project/mokepon/js/codigoMokepon.js`
     - Replace all `192.168.0.13` to your IPv4 address.
     - You can use `ctrl + f` in VS Code to find and replace it quickly.